 About the course

-This fully accredited, 10 month, Ofqual regulated UK level 4 nutrition course is perfectly balanced between science-based theory and practical skill development.
-You will gain confidence in supporting individuals towards healthier lifestyle changes using dietary analysis, meal planning, personalised nutrition and lifestyle recommendations, coaching, consultation skills and more.
-You will learn:
+This fully accredited, 10 month, Ofqual regulated UK level 4 nutrition course is perfectly balanced between science-based theory and practical skills development.
+Upon graduation, you can then support clients towards healthier lifestyle changes using dietary analysis, meal planning, personalised nutrition and lifestyle recommendations, coaching, consultation skills and more.

 - The secrets to longevity and how to apply them to one’s own life and those of others